The Proposed District Plan incorporates the Medium Density Residential Standards (MDRS).

 At this stage the building standards in the operative District Plan will apply and not the MDRS.
 This means that you do not have the additional development potential.

-Refer to the questions below if your qualifying matter is a hazard or a character precinct.
+Refer to the questions below if your qualifying matter is a hazard, a character precinct or in the national grid buffer zone.